François Kevorkian: Biography

 In 1995, he started an eclectic independent record label, Wave Music, on which he released his own work, including the FK-EP, as well as records by Abstract Truth, Floppy Sounds and other electronic music releases.
 In 1996, with partner John Davis, he launched Body&SOUL, a weekly party held every Sunday afternoon at Club Vinyl, 6 Hubert Street, playing alongside co-resident DJs Joaquin 'Joe' Claussell and Danny Krivit.
 The 'Body&SOUL' sound, a soulful mix of organic and spiritual dance music, led to the release of a compilation series by the same name.

 He continued his career as an artist, returning to a more electronic sound, and the release of his Sonar Music set in 2002 marked an edgier and more futuristic style, more closely related to Techno and Dub than the House sound he was identified with as a DJ.
 In 2002, he also started touring with Derrick May, playing sets together as the Cosmic Twins at Berlin's Tresor, Manchester's Sankey's Soap and London's Fabric.
 Kevorkian released a new compilation CD in 2006, entitled Frequencies.

 In April 2003, he started a residency at a new weekly Monday night event in New York City called "Deep Space NYC", an eclectic night focused on dub music and related styles.
-He mixed Deep Space NYC Vol. 1, a compilation featuring several of his own productions, along with Jamaican dub artists Mutabaruka and U-Roy.
+He mixed Deep Space NYC Vol. 1, a compilation featuring several of his own productions, along with Jamaican dub reggae and roots reggae artists Mutabaruka and U-Roy.
+Kevorkian's work with U-Roy was co-produced in a discomix style with British roots reggae and dubplate artist, Russ Disciple of The Disciples.
 He also provided remixes for Moloko, Yoko Ono, Cesária Évora, Nina Simone, as well as for his own label.
 In 2005, he was inducted into the Dance Music Hall of Fame as both a remixer and DJ.

-Kevorkian has subsequently performed at events around the world, including Midem (France), Sónar (Spain), Global Gathering (UK), Exit Festival (Serbia), The Big Chill (UK), Bestival (UK) and Electric Picnic (Ireland).
+Kevorkian has subsequently performed at events around the world, including Midem (France), Sónar (Spain), Global Gathering (UK), Exit Festival (Serbia), The Big Chill (UK), Bestival (UK), The NYC Downlow at Glastonbury (UK) and Electric Picnic (Ireland).

+Wave Music

+In 1995, François Kevorkian founded Wave Music, an independent dance music record label headquartered in New York City.
+Its catalog features a wide spectrum of musical styles by many different artists, as well as several compilation series, such as Body&SOUL-NYC, Deep&Sexy, Bossa Mundo, and Frequencies.
+Over the years, Wave Music has launched a variety of imprints (sub-labels) such as Wavetec, clicktracks, Wave Classics, Streetwave, and Deep Space Media.
+As well, it distributes other independent labels such as Chez Music and Bombay Records.

+Some of the artists that has been signed to Wave are: Abstract Truth, Boyd Jarvis, Fonda Rae, Kevin Aviance.